Adjusting for Air Density

 The easiest and most accurate method to determine density altitude is to use a ballistic weather meter that provides an ISA-standard density altitude reading, like a Kestrel.

-If you don't have a weather meter, there are a couple options:
+If you don't have a weather meter, or if your weather meter doesn't provide an ISA-standard density altitude reading, there are a couple options:

 Rules of Thumb